ash-project/ash/README.md

 * Make authorization spit out informative errors (at least for developers)
 * Use telemetry and/or some kind of hook system to add metrics
 * Forbid impossible auth/creation situations (e.g "the id field is not exposed on a create action, and doesn't have a default, therefore writes will always fail.)
+* Don't let users declare `has_one` relationships without claiming that there is a unique constraint on the destination field.
+* Set up "atomic updates" (upserts).
+If an adapter supports them, and the auth passes precheck, we could turn `get + update` combos into `upserts`